Thredd Portal

 User Flows/Journeys

-Once we the product team had decided upon the key features that needed to be added into the Thredd Portal MVP, I began the research method of user journey mapping, I undertook this for all features to solutionize the most efficient journey for the user to complete their task.
+Once we the product team had decided upon the key features that needed to be added into the Thredd Portal MVP, I took on further user journey mapping, I undertook this for all features to create the most efficient journey for the user to complete their task, mapping them out in simple user flows.

 Sample project image